The excellent Saga Musica Show - the Icelandic Sagas portrayed in Songs

 When he wrote the Wind song he was influenced by his own sea voyage in an open boat, much like the Vikings sailed in open Viking ships.
 The song is a prayer by the Celts to the gods to guide their ship across the unknown waters.
 I am still humming these lines to myself: "Listen to the wind song, see the water break, carry us, carry us far away.
 Guide our ship across these waters".
 It is quite a sentimental song, which made my eyes water.

 The show is in English, but it is for us locals as well as for our foreign guests - seeing that the Sagas are our heritage.

 The show is pre-booked for groups and lasts for some 50 minutes.
 You can contact Bakkastofa Culture House in Eyrarbakki village in South-Iceland, where Valgeir and Ásta live.
-Just call ahead at +354 821-2428 or 821-2426 or send them an e-mail at email@example.com to make an arrangement.
+Just send them an e-mail at firstname.lastname@example.org to make an arrangement.

 You can get a show at the home of the artists, which can fit groups of up to 16 people.
 For groups larger than 16, the show can be held in 3 other possible venues in the lovely Eyrarbakki village.

-I have written another travel-blog on the lovely Eyrarbakki village, where you can see quaint little colourful houses by the sea-shore and visit Húsið - the House, which operates as a museum now.
+I have written another travel-blog about the lovely Eyrarbakki village, where you can see quaint little colourful houses by the sea-shore and visit Húsið - the House, which operates as a museum now.

 Have a lovely time in Iceland :)

 Chasing Waterfalls in Iceland